krabo0om/flashcards/README.md

 3. **post** on path "/learned" with a json answer ("id" and "*level*")
 4. the server will return the new level
 5. **get** the next question

+Used [Page](http://page.sourceforge.net/) by Don Rozenberg for initial GUI design for the manager.